Mediation — An Efficient, Cost-Effective Alternative to Litigation

 We understand how difficult some of these issues can be.
 Our mediators are here to help you resolve your problems quickly, efficiently and with a minimum of stress and cost.
 We work with clients all over Utah.

-Contact Our Salt Lake Family Law Mediation Lawyers to Schedule a Free Initial Consultation
+Contact Our Salt Lake Family Law Mediation Lawyers to Schedule a Divorce Consultation

 Call us 24/7 at 801-685-9999 or toll free at 800-656-3260, or send an email to schedule a time to come in and talk with us about your mediation needs.
 We are here to help you.
 Our attorneys speak Spanish and Italian.